udaymanikanta/udaymanikanta/README.md

 - 👋 Hi, I’m @udaymanikanta
-- 👀 I’m interested in ...web developer
+- 👀 I’m interested in ... cloud computing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... cloud architecture
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... udaymanikanta90@gmail.com
 - 📫 How to reach me ...8688144292

 <!---